Bob Krasnow: Biography

 Robert Krasnow was born in Rochester, New York, to Ben Krasnow, a commercial artist (sign painter), and to the former Gertrude Goldstein from Hamilton, Ontario, Canada, both of Russian Jewish parentage.

 Krasnow's early career included working as a promotions man for James Brown and sales representative for Decca Records.
 In the early 1960s, Krasnow founded MK Records, which released the novelty record "Report To The Nation," a parody of the 1960 presidential campaign between John F. Kennedy and Richard M. Nixon.

-He ran the King Records branch office in San Francisco from 1958 to 1964 before moving to Warner Bros Records' R&B label Loma Records, which he headed from 1964 to 1966.
-He became vice president of Kama Sutra Records in Los Angeles in 1966, where he founded the Buddah Records subsidiary label.
+He ran the King Records branch office in San Francisco from 1958 to 1964 before moving to Warner Bros.
+Records' R&B label Loma Records, which he headed from 1964 to 1966.
+During this time he managed and produced records for Ike & Tina Turner.
+Krasnow became vice president of Kama Sutra Records in Los Angeles in 1966, where he founded the Buddah Records subsidiary label.
 He discovered, signed and then produced the debut album Safe As Milk by Captain Beefheart.

 In 1968 Krasnow left the Kama Sutra/Buddah labels and founded Blue Thumb Records in Beverly Hills, California with producers Don Graham and Tommy LiPuma.
 The first release on this label was the second Captain Beefheart album Strictly Personal.
 Krasnow's use of phasing effects on this album is controversial.
 Beefheart subsequently condemned the production, which he said was done without his knowledge or approval, though it is claimed by other band members that he initially agreed to it.